ShangtongZhang/reinforcement-learning-an-introduction/README.md

 Python code for Sutton & Barto's book [*Reinforcement Learning: An Introduction (2nd Edition)*](http://incompleteideas.net/sutton/book/the-book-2nd.html)

-> If you have any confusion about the code or want to report a bug, please open an issue rather than email me directly
+> If you have any confusion about the code or want to report a bug, please open an issue instead of emailing me directly.
+If you are interested in deep RL implementations, you may find [this](https://github.com/ShangtongZhang/DeepRL) helpful.

 # Contents